appsmithorg/appsmith-docs/website/docs/reference/widgets/map-chart.md

 <dd>

-Allows you to display data in the chart, provide the data in the following structure:
+Allows you to display data in the chart.

 *Expected data structure:*